shenwei356/seqkit/doc/docs/usage.md

      for partly matching.
   2. When searching by sequences, it's partly matching, and both positive and negative strands are searched.
+     Please switch on "-P/--only-positive-strand" if you would like to search only on the positive strand.
      Mismatch is allowed using flag "-m/--max-mismatch", you can increase the value of "-j/--threads" to accelerate processing.
   3. Degenerate bases/residues like "RYMM.." are also supported by flag -d.
      But do not use degenerate bases/residues in regular expression, you need convert them to regular expression, e.g., change "N" or "X"  to ".".
   4. When providing search patterns (motifs) via flag '-p', please use double quotation marks for patterns containing comma, e.g., -p '"A{2,}"' or -p "\"A{2,}\"".
 Because the command line argument parser accepts comma-separated-values (CSV) for multiple values (motifs).
      Patterns in file do not follow this rule.
   5. The order of sequences in result is consistent with that in original file, not the order of the query patterns.
      But for FASTA file, you can use: seqkit faidx seqs.fasta --infile-list IDs.txt
   6. For multiple patterns, you can either set "-p" multiple times, i.e.,